MK Dons 2016/17 Customer Charter

 The Club is committed to the principle of maximising revenue to ensure the future of the Club by encouraging high attendances.
 A range of prices will apply to reflect demand in different areas of the ground, encourage supporter growth and to encourage families to attend.

-Season tickets and car park passes will be sent out two weeks prior to the start of the new season to those supporters who apply prior to 10th July of each year.
+Season Tickets and car park passes will be sent out at least two weeks prior to the start of the new season to those supporters who apply prior to 10th July of each year.

 Concessions and Junior Tickets

-Concession tickets are available in all areas of the ground to supporters aged 65 (those born on or before 30/04/1949) or over and those classified as disabled who are in receipt of Disability Living allowance medium or higher levels.
+Concession tickets are available in all areas of the ground to supporters aged 65 (those born on or before 30/04/1952) or over.

 When applying for tickets for the first time it will be necessary to provide proof of age, once this has been seen it will not be necessary to provide it again for any further tickets purchased through the Box Office.

-A limited number of matchday car parking spaces are available for disabled supporters.
+A limited number of matchday car parking spaces are available for disabled supporters and these should be pre-booked by email at email@example.com or by telephone 01908 622901.
 No parking fee is payable by valid Blue Badge holders but the location of the parking space will be subject to availability.
-Concession prices are offered for all supporters with disabilities who are in receipt of Disability Living allowance medium or higher levels.
-A carer if required will be admitted free of charge.
+A carer if required will be admitted free of charge to those supporters with disabilities who are in receipt of Disability Living allowance medium or higher levels.

 If the Club intends to redevelop or refurbish a stand which means closure of that stand for part of a season or specific games then it will relocate affected season ticket holders to a part of the ground with at least equivalent facilities at no extra cost.
 In the event that equivalent facilities are not available then the Club will offer compensation to affected supporters.

-The same policy will apply for cup matches where parts of the ground may be closed where a low attendance is expected and where the Club might save stewarding costs by closing part of the ground.
+The same policy will apply for cup matches where parts of the ground may be closed where a low attendance is expected and where the Club might save stewarding costs and other staffing/overhead costs by closing part of the ground.

 LOYALTY AND MEMBERSHIP SCHEMES